 This.
 Is.
-Alien.
+ALIEN.
 You are with.
 Sigourney Weaver.
-Aboard–the starship–Nostromo.
+Aboard the spaceship Nostromo.
 Caution.
 The area you are en-ter-ing is extremely dan-ger-ous.
-Something has gone wrong… If you get why I punctuated that the way I did, then you remember the Alien scene on the former Great Movie Ride at Disney’s Hollywood Studios (oh how I miss that attraction).
-We cannot talk Women in Horror without analyzing the boundary busting, glass ceiling breaking Ellen Ripley (played by Sigourney Weaver).
-Ridley Scott’s science-fiction horror masterpiece that convinced us that “in space, no one can hear you scream” is still the definitive science-fiction/space horror film.
+Something has gone wrong… If you get why I punctuated that the way I did, then you remember the ALIEN scene on the former Great Movie Ride at Disney’s Hollywood Studios (oh how I miss that attraction).
+Ridley Scott’s science-fiction horror masterpiece that convinced you that “in space, no one can hear you scream” is still the definitive science-fiction/space horror film.
+Furthermore, it reinvented the space-horror movies from the 1950/60s.
 Sitting between Halloween and Friday the 13th, this film came as a surprise for the horror genre because it countered the direction that the horror genre was going by reimagining the emerging slasher genre in a setting that is more terrifying and limiting than a house or town in which a serial killer is slaughtering teenagers.
-The strength of this movie is not in the Xenomorph, the effects (albeit great), or even the first characters you spend time with in the film, the strength of this film is in the ineffaceable character of Ripley.
+Just 10 years after the Apollo moon landing, this film takes on characteristics of that which is frightening about this new frontier that we are exploring.
+What if there is a killing machine monster out there?
+Scary stuff.

 Your central character need not always be the first or second character we encounter in a screenplay.
 This is true with Ripley as she emerges as the central character midway through the film.
 However, we are given hints at her destiny throughout the first act in subtle ways.
 It was important to the plot to establish her as a woman in order to make her actions later on in the film so kickass and assumption shattering.
 Had she been seen as “masculine” or strong from the onset, then we would not be as impressed with her actions–we would expect them.
 Part of her power as a strong female character in horror is taking what we assumed about her (or a female character in general) and subvert our predisposition.
 Whereas Ripley is not the first female heroic character in a horror film, she is one that never becomes subjected to the male gaze or becomes some fantasy version of a woman.
 Even though female heroic characters who wear sexy clothes, wield phallic guns, or use their bodies as femme fatals can be strong characters, they are still some heteronormative fantasy for a male screenwriter or director.